GREENSECURITIES.COM WORLDWIDE SUSTAINABLE INVESTORS.

 These GBP can be divided into separate categories.
 The current categories include: Climate change, clean transportation, renewable energy, sustainable water, sustainable waste management, biodiversity, sustainable land use and energy efficiency.
 However these green bond principals (GBP)still lack teeth as there is no enforcement mechanism.
 No federal carbon pricing exchange, and continuous debate about climate change within both political parties.
 These deficiencies will be addressed in future revisions of the GBP.
 Green covenants will become standardized and written into green bond offerings.

-Corporate annual sustainably reporting with environmental stewardship taking a competitive role.
+With corporate annual sustainably reporting and environmental stewardship taking a leading competitive role.
 Corporations will voluntary limit their carbon footprint to limit the worlds global warming to two degrees Celsius.
 The international market will take a lead role in climate change as a result of the cop21 Paris agreement.
 Insurance companies will become financially liable for climate change weather disasters.

-In 2016 90 billion dollars of green bonds were issued.
-China is the worlds issuer in green bonds accounting for 33 billion dollars in 2016, over 30% of the worlds market.
-The market is expanding rapidly and expecting over 200 billion dollars in green bonds to be issued in 2017.
+In 2017 over 100 billion dollars of green bonds were issued.
+China is the worlds issuer in green bonds accounting for 33 billion dollars in 2017, over 30% of the worlds market.
+The market is expanding rapidly and expecting over 200 billion dollars in green bonds to be issued in 2018.
 Sovereign government Poland will be issuing a 800 million dollar green bond offering investors a green premium on yield returns.

 Green bonds are currently less than 1% of the global bond market which is valued at 90 trillion dollars and growing annually!
 Debt, bonds in particular is the preferred security of choice to raise funds for capitalization, due to its cheaper financing costs, and predictable cash flows.